 Most Expensive Auto Insurer in Oshawa

 The above comparison chart shows car insurance rates for major insurance companies in Oshawa.
 Echelon Insurance quoted the highest rate for car insurance at an average annual cost of $3318 based on a sample profile.
-This insurance company provides coverage to the consumers who could not easily get insurance in the regular market due to their high-risk score.
-The difference in premiums between their quote and the lowest quote was by $1401.
+This insurance company provides coverage to consumers who could not easily get insurance in the regular market due to their high-risk scores.
+The difference in premiums between their quote and the lowest quote was $1401.
 This showed a variation in cost by almost 42%.
-The Economical Insurance had next highest quote for car insurance at an annual cost of $2889.
+The Economical Insurance had the next highest quote for car insurance at an annual cost of $2889.
 Their quote came up $429 lower than the quote by Echelon Insurance.

 Cheapest Auto Insurer in Oshawa

-During comparison, we noted that Belairdirect Insurance had the lowest quote for car insurance.
-The average annual cost for car insurance quote for them was $1917.
+During the comparison, we noted that Belairdirect Insurance had the lowest quote for car insurance.
+The average annual cost for a car insurance quote for them was $1917.
 Following closely, the next lowest quote was at an annual cost of $1953.
 Travelers (Dominion Product) and Johnson Insurance had the same car insurance rates calculated using the sample profile for car and driver.